 If you're like most people, your largest budget percentage is likely to be housing.
-Ideally, you should aim to keep this at no more than 35 percent of your income.
+Ideally, you should aim to keep this at no more than 30% of your income.
 If you're spending more than that amount, that could put a strain on your budget.
-In that scenario, you may have to shrink your other percentages to accommodate higher housing costs, increase your income or look for less expensive housing.
+In that scenario, you may have to shrink your other percentages to accommodate higher housing costs, increase your income, or look for less expensive housing.

 The easiest way to use budget percentages to reach your financial goals is to break down your goal into monthly chunks and set a timeline for achieving them.

 Of course, it gets a little trickier to use budget percentages if you have multiple goals you're working towards.
-Say you also have a personal goal of saving 10 percent of your income for emergencies each month.
-If you combine that with your down payment goal, you're now dedicating 26.5 percent of your budget to savings, which may not be realistic.
+Say you also have a personal goal of saving 10% of your income for emergencies each month.
+If you combine that with your down payment goal, you're now dedicating 26.5% of your budget to savings, which may not be realistic.